Wildlife

 Variable Sandsnake, Chilomeniscus stramineus.
 Photo: jsriley1984, iNaturalist, CC0.

-The Variable Sandsnake (Chilomeniscus stramineus) is a nonvenomous small desert sand snake.
-In Arizona, it is found across most of south-central Arizona, with isolated populations extending west to Ligurta in Yuma County.
-Adults are small, stout-bodied; up to 285 mm (11″) in total length.
+Variable Sandsnake (Chilomeniscus stramineus) is a small, stout sandsnake of the south-central region, with isolated populations extending west to Ligurta in Yuma County.
+Adults reach up to 285 mm (11″).

 Key detailWhat to look for